Episode II: Part V - Down the Celestial Rabbit Hole

 The Captain exchanged glances with O’Donovan and Xuriya, then gazed at his First Officer.
 “Explain.”

 Beta nodded.
 “Pay close attention to the monitor.
 Xuriya, play the timeline bookmarked, and pause the video when I say so.”

 Xuriya moved the cursor as directed and tapped the touchpad.
-The video replay confirmed movement of several personnel in and out of the circuit board facility, most of whom were assumed to be employees.
+The video replay confirmed movement of several personnel in and out of the circuit board facility, most of whom were assumed to be civilian employees or authorized Galactic Fleet personnel.
 The video continued until an unknown party outfitted in a Galactic Fleet Logistics uniform exited the facility’s main door.
 The unidentified party was pulling a small dolly with two identical sized boxes secured on the nose plate.